bpires/handbook/js/index.md

 The above program prints _Hello, I am a Person.
 I am also a programmer._.

-## Asynchonous Programming and Callbacks
+## Asynchronous Programming and Callbacks

 Most of the time, JavaScript code is ran synchronously.